 2. If you have a de-sexed dog, at what age was it de-sexed?
+My dog was desexed at the age of 7 years for medical reasons.

 2.3 Age for registration, microchipping and de-sexing

 Currently dogs are required to be registered and microchipped by the time they are three months old.